 Jen Guy Metcalf is an Assistant Professor of Dance in the Department of Performing Arts at Elon University.
 She is a teacher, choreographer, dancer, filmmaker, and scholar.
-Her research interests include dance pedagogy, the use of video technology in the classroom as a teaching tool, and rehearsal process.
+Her research interests include dance pedagogy, the use of video technology in the classroom as a teaching tool and creative process.
 Metcalf’s creative research focuses on producing innovative choreography and incorporating multi-media in dance performance.

 Metcalf holds an M.F.A. in Choreography from the University of North Carolina at Greensboro and a B.F.A. in Dance with a concentration in Ballet from the Conservatory of Performing Arts at Point Park University.
-She is a member of the North Carolina Dance Alliance, American College Dance Festival Association, Dance Films Association, and the National Dance Education Organization.
+She is a member of the North Carolina Dance Alliance, American College Dance Association, Dance Films Association, CORPS de Ballet International, American Dance Guild, and the National Dance Education Organization.